bnookala/vscode-linkerd/README.md

 The following commands are triggered when right clicking a cluster under the Kubernetes Cluster Explorer.

 * `Linkerd Check`:  Check Linkerd status, and diagnosing issues with the installation
-* `Linkerd Install`:  Install Linkerd, and configure custom parameters to your cluster.
+* `Linkerd Install`:  Install Linkerd, and configure custom parameters to your cluster
 * `Linkerd Dashboard`: Open and interact with the Linkerd dashboard

 #### Linkerd Mesh Explorer commands